eputkonen/Bookmarklets/README.md

 Ihate.js
 - Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.

+ResumeSearch4TampaBay.js
+- Type in keywords to Google search for resumes.

 TechStackAwesomeTechStack.js
 - Highlight or enter domain name to do a tech stack analysis through AwesomeTechStack (free account).